 Not unlike Queen Anne’s contemporary philanthropists Bill Gates and Warren Buffett, Andrew Carnegie vowed to give away most of his wealth during his lifetime, and he succeeded, leaving his heirs a modest $10 million when he died in 1919.

 As Carnegie wrote, “The man who dies thus rich, dies disgraced.”2

-After 1908, however, Bertram required cities to submit architectural drawings for approval, and after 1911, grant recipients and their architects had to consider the suggestions and sample layouts in a book by Bertram entitled Notes on Library Buildings.
+After 1908, however, Bertram required cities to submit architectural drawings for approval; and after 1911, grant recipients and their architects had to consider the suggestions and sample layouts in a book by Bertram entitled Notes on Library Buildings.
 This book drew upon the thinking of the leading architects of the time on library design.
 It recommended against elaborate entrances and excessive space for library staff use.
-It specifically suggested a basement 9′-10′ high and four feet below natural grade and a second level 12′-15′ high.
+It specifically suggested a basement 9′-10′ high and four feet below natural grade, and a second level 12′-15′ high.
 The high ceilings and the second-level public areas suggested by Bertram resulted in spacious interior rooms with splendid natural lighting and ventilation.
-The most commonly adopted of the suggested plans matches the Queen Anne branch.
-It called for a main floor with an adult reading area on one side, a children’s area on the other with the librarian’s desk between the two facing the centrally located the front door.
+The most commonly-adopted of the suggested plans matches the Queen Anne branch.
+It called for a main floor with an adult reading area on one side, a children’s area on the other, with the librarian’s desk between the two facing the centrally located front door.